The Cost of Learning Under Multiple Change Points: The Anytime Tracking CUSUM (ATC) algorithm

 This quantity characterizes the power of the ATC test at time $t$, given the last restart time $r$.
 In the Gaussian case, it is closely related to the KL divergence. \paragraph{Stability.} When no change occurs during $[r,t)$, the mean is constant and $D_{k,t}^r=0$ for all $k$.
 The logarithmic growth of $\gamma_t^r$ guarantees uniform concentration of $\hat D_{k,t}^r$ around its population value over all split points $k$, ensuring that false alarms, and hence unnecessary restarts, occur with low probability.
 This behavior is illustrated by stationary segments in Figure~\ref{fig:algorithm}, where $C_t^r$ fluctuates below the threshold. \paragraph{Adaptivity.} Consider a change at time $\tau_j$.
 In the ideal case where the previous change was detected and the algorithm restarted at $\tau_{j-1}$ (matching the single-change setting), the SNR is attained at the aligned split $k^\star=\tau_j$ and equals

 with $\Delta_j := |\mu_j-\mu_{j-1}|$.
 As expected, Eq.~\eqref{eq:statistic_SNR} implies that larger shifts induce higher SNR.
 As post-change samples accumulate, the SNR increases, allowing sufficiently large shifts to cross the threshold within a logarithmic delay.
-At the same time, the logarithmic scaling of $\gamma_t^r$ makes ATC \emph{selective}: shifts below this scale may remain undetected for stability.
+At the same time, ATC remains \emph{selective} in the sense that it does not require every shift to be detected before the next change: shifts whose accumulated evidence remains below the threshold may remain undetected to preserve stability, and their effect is accounted for through the confounding analysis discussed below.
 This behavior is visible in Figure~\ref{fig:algorithm}, where $C_t^r$ rises sharply and triggers a restart for large shifts, while smaller or short-lived shifts, such as those at $\tau_2$ and $\tau_4$, are missed.